Bodo-inc/Bodo-examples/Kubernetes/README.md

 1. Update `spec.slotsPerWorker` with the number of physical cores (_not_ vCPUs) on each node
 2. Set `spec.mpiReplicaSpecs.Worker.replicas` to the number of worker nodes in your cluster.
-3. Build the image using the Dockerfile and replace the image at `spec.mpiReplicaSpecs.Launcher.template.spec.containers.image` and  `spec.mpiReplicaSpecs.Worker.template.spec.containers.image`.
+3. Build the image using the Dockerfile or use `bodoaidocker/kube-mpioperator-minimal` and replace the image at `spec.mpiReplicaSpecs.Launcher.template.spec.containers.image` and  `spec.mpiReplicaSpecs.Worker.template.spec.containers.image`.
+4. Check the container arguments is referring to the python file you have intended to run
+    ```
+     args:
+        - mpirun
+        - -n
+        - "8"
+        - python
+        - /home/mpiuser/chicago_crimes.py
+    ```
 4. Lastly, make sure `-n` is equal to `spec.mpiReplicaSpecs.Worker.replicas` multiplied by `spec.slotsPerWorker`, i.e. the total number of physical cores on your worker nodes.

 - Run the example by deploying it in your cluster with `kubectl create -f mpijob.yaml`.
 This should add 1 pod to each worker and a launcher pod to your master node.